 New Balance TWO WXY V3

 The New Balance TWO WXY V3 is an upgrade from the last version and is even better than their flagship model for the Klaw.
 The traction is fantastic for as long as it lasts.
 Right off the bat, we know you’ll stop on a dime in these.
 The cushion with FuelCell works well for most positions.
 The FitWeave upper is comfortable and moves well with your feet.
 An excellent offering from New Balance.
 Read the full review.

 Jordan Luka 1

-The Jordan Luka 1 was highly rated by our team, and that’s saying a lot.
+Our team highly rated the Jordan Luka 1, and that’s saying a lot.
 Luka Doncic and the Jordan design team did well on this one.
 Jordan Brand used the Luka 1 to introduce its newest foam: Formula 23.
 Right off the bat, you’ll feel how comfortable it is underfoot.
 Support is an obvious priority with the IsoPlate system acting as torsional support while really beefing up lateral support for extra support on stepbacks and defensive slides.
 And at $110 ($120 for the special editions), you get a lot of performance for the money.
 Read the full review.
-Price: $110

 If you play outdoors often, these shoes have the durability and cushioning to keep you going during long hours on the concrete or asphalt.
 If you want to know how to pick the best basketball shoes for outdoors, we also have an article that can help you out, and you can also check out our full list of the best outdoor basketball shoes, or watch our video breakdown of the best outdoor basketball shoes.